 We're hardwired to thrive on visual content.
 Think about it.
 Long before we had letters, words and sentences, we communicated with drawings.
 The Lascaux drawings found in caves in France date back some 17,000 years.
 These images depict people and large animals from that time.
 They're proof that “drawings have been a universally powerful method of communication” for years.

-For an easy way to add visuals to your work, get started with a free trial of Gliffy Online, a drag-and-drop diagramming app used by over 18 million users.
+For an easy way to add visuals to your Confluence space, get started with a free trial of Gliffy, a drag-and-drop diagramming tool used by over 18 million Confluence users.

 Start Drawing Now